Privacy and Cookies

 We will keep your data in line with our retention policy, a copy of which is available on request.
 Some examples of how long we retain your personal data for are as follows:

-- We will usually keep the information of clients throughout the time they are using our services and for seven years afterwards in the event of any claim being brought;
+- We will usually keep the information of customers throughout the time they are using our services and for seven years afterwards in the event of any claim being brought;

 - We will also keep basic details about your time at Stepping Stone Projects (name, date of birth, dates attended our service) until you reach age 35;